Pycord-Development/pycord/docs/api.rst

     .. attribute:: embedded_application

-        A stream invite that targets an embedded application.
+        A invite that targets an embedded application.

+        Note that your bot wont be verified if you provide users access to this

 .. class:: VideoQualityMode